Itsy Docs

 Organize related bookings together for group travel, corporate events, and coordinated trips.

 Groups let you manage multiple related bookings together in one place.
-Whether you're coordinating a corporate retreat, a family reunion, or a tour group, you can track all orders, payments, and communications through a single group interface instead of managing each booking separately.
+Whether you're coordinating a corporate retreat, a family reunion, or a tour group, you can track all orders, payments, coverage commitments, and communications through a single group interface instead of managing each booking separately.

 Groups require the Groups feature flag to be enabled in your workspace.